KDE/brooklyn/README.md

-# Chat Bridge
+# Brooklyn

-Chat Bridge is intended to be a protocol-independent chat-bridge to allow messages forward to and from various chat systems.
+Brooklyn is intended to be a protocol-independent chat-bridge to allow messages forward to and from various chat systems.

 It supports Telegram and IRC for now but it's modular.

 ## How to build

-Chat Bridge is written in Java and uses Maven to manage dependencies.
+Brooklyn is written in Java and uses Maven to manage dependencies.

 You can import the source in your favorite IDE in order to test it.